-As a director in Guidehouse's Energy practice, Judith Reich has provided solutions for over 25 years to energy-related issues for residential and commercial scale equipment and small-scale power systems.
+As a director in Guidehouse's Energy, Sustainability, and Infrastructure segment, Judith Reich has provided solutions for over 25 years to energy-related issues for residential and commercial scale equipment and small-scale power systems.
 She focuses on delivering technology and market assessments, in-depth technical analyses, laboratory investigations, and test method development with an emphasis on energy efficiency, particularly as part of the regulatory process.
 Her client base ranges from federal and state governments to utilities and industry organizations.

 Areas of expertise: